For showtimes, click here.

-However, despite his charming demeanor, he could still be the vampire villain when needed.
+However, despite his charming demeanor, he could still be the villainous vampire when he needed to be.

 “I looked up, and there he was staring down at me with those red eyes of his,” she recalled.
 “I felt as though I were looking at the real Dracula.”